Eurovision 2018: Dates, location, hosts

 - Greece: While Greece has not yet confirmed for 2018, earlier in the year the chairman of broadcaster ERT said that Eurovision was “a requirement” for ERT.

-- Israel: National broadcaster broadcaster IBA closed in 2017 and new broadcaster KAN is not currently a member of the EBU meaning Eurovision participation is not currently possible.
-However, should KAN join the EBU, it is likely that they would again use Rising Star as the national final.
+- Israel: National broadcaster broadcaster IBA closed in 2017 and new broadcaster KAN is in the process of becoming a member of the EBU.
+Once that membership has been confirmed, Israel will be able to enter Eurovision 2018.
+It is likely that Israel would again use Rising Star as the national final.

 - Russia: Following Russia’s withdrawal in 2017, broadcaster Channel One Russia promised that act Yuliya Samoylova would have the chance to compete in 2018.
 However, Russia’s participation in Portugal has not been confirmed, and the broadcaster may face sanctions from the EBU.